Ferns and Fern Allies

 Family: Polypodiaceae: the polypodies

-- Polypodium
+- Genus: Polypodium

 - Polypodium appalachianum: Appalachia rock-cap fern

-- On rock shelves over sandstone, most commonly on northern exposures; this is the diploid
+- Rare, on rock shelves over sandstone, most commonly on northern exposures; this is the diploid species, and is one parent of the next species

 - Polypodium virginianum: Virginia rock-cap fern

-- Common, on rock shelves over sandstone, most commonly on southern exposures; this is the tetraploid species, one of the parents
+- Common, on rock shelves over sandstone, most commonly on southern exposures; this is the tetraploid species, one of the parents of which is the previous one

 - Polypodium: unknown form